stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ### step #1

-Start with the strategy tree, and the leadership team.
+Start with the strategy tree and the leadership team.

 We define the "leadership team" as the owner/CxOs or top 10 in the organization - whichever number is smaller.

-We keep in mind that [most leaders know where they are heading](https://bit.ly/stratapp-engaging-people "engaging people"), it is strategy execution that rarely meets expectations.
+Keeping in mind that [most leaders know where they are heading](https://bit.ly/stratapp-engaging-people "engaging people"), it is strategy execution that rarely meets expectations.

 ### step #2 - evolve the strategy tree, be agile

 We don't need the strategy tree to be perfect.

-Our first step is to switch from static strategy documents, spreadsheets, email and chat groups, to collaborating in real time off the strategy tree.
+Our first step is to switch from static strategy documents, spreadsheets, email and chat groups, to collaborating in real-time off the strategy tree - with context and structure.

 Once we master this, we can then move onto OKRs.